logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 available on the Data Entry tab, by following these steps:

 1. Once :ref:`view-collection-occasion`.
-2. Scroll down to the Measures
+2. Scroll down to the IAR-DST measures.
 3. Click the Blue Measure Key.
-4. Click Edit Measure
+4. Click Edit IAR-DST.
 5. Update the Client's Measure details.
 Mandatory fields are marked with an * .

   *Please note: You can edit the Measure Key from this screen.
 See* :ref:`edit-intake-measure-key`.